OpenLMLab/LEval/README.md

 | tv_show_summ        |  [Summary of TV shows from SummScreen](https://github.com/mingdachen/SummScreen) |  summarization   |  13 | 13  | 5834 |

 For generation tasks, the average word length of reference is 95.
-The URLs denote where we collect the initial version of LEval and **detailed data collection and preprocess procedure** of LEval can be found in our paper.
+The URLs denote where we collect the initial version of L-Eval and **detailed data collection and preprocess procedure** of L-Eval can be found in our paper.

 <a name="submit"></a>
 ## How to Submit